 I recently wrote a blog post all about writing a great bio, so go read that (if you haven’t already) and then do the following:

 → Make sure your bio is written in third person

 → Decide whether your bio is the right length.
-Ideally this is a paragraph - or two at the most - that engages your potential parent from the very first sentence.
+Ideally this is a paragraph or two - ideally no more - that engages your potential parent from the very first sentence.

 → Find the spark: does your bio represent you well?
 Does it show people that you’re a unique, skilled teacher?
 If you’re unsure, send it to a couple of friends and ask them.

 Next, how does your headshot look?
 Is it time for a new one?

 A headshot should look professional and friendly.
 The best headshot will have good lighting, your face will be clear, and you will be smiling.

 And yes, it should be taken within the last several years.

 You might be wondering: is a headshot really necessary?

 We’ve discussed first impressions a few times already (your homepage, your photos), and this is a super important one.